 The Group has made significant progress towards the achievement of our strategic objectives.

-With over 1,100 units under construction during 2018 we have substantially de-risked our delivery targets for 2019 (725) and 2020 (1,000)
+construction during 2018 we have substantially de-risked our delivery taraets for 2019 (725) and 2020 (1,000)

 A. Assembly of Monetisable Starter-Home Focussed Landbank At Attractive Rates